N3RDIUM/Musiverse/readme.md

 # M U S I V E R S E

 Musiverse is a curses-based modern, minimal, fully customizable and hackable terminal music player.
-It's currently in the pre-alpha stage, so expect bugs and some spaghetti code.
-I *will* eventually refactor it and the code will look gorgeous, so no need to worry about that.
+It's currently in the pre-alpha stage, so expect bugs and "flashiness".
 The player can play anything that can be streamed from YouTube, although it can't even play any audio yet.
 I'll add more features and plugin support in the future.
+Do report any bugs / give suggestions for improvements in the repository issues.
+Feel free to fork and contribute!

 ## Capabilities